Skip to main content

 Year 10

-Those pupils who choose PE in their option will undertake either OCR GCSE PE or Level 2 Cambridge National (CNAT) in Sports Studies.
+Those pupils who choose PE in their option will undertake either OCR GCSE PE or Level 2 Cambridge National (CNAT) in Sports Science.
 The PE staff will decide the course that pupil undertaken depending on which they feel they will be most successful.

 GCSE PE Curriculum Overview